SwastikPurathepparambil/InferenceQuantization/README.md

 ### **INT8 is inconsistent**
 - **Fast on Ada (L40S)**
 - **Slower than FP16 on 2080 Ti and Quadro 8000**

-### **FP16 is the most reliable**
-- Best numerical stability and accuracy
-- Most predictable performance
-- Still strong on all GPUs

 ----------------------